Interpreting Your Share Picture

 A medal icon in the share header means the puzzle was solved with Expert Mode enabled.
 In Expert Mode, broken link indicators are hidden - after submitting a guess you see which links are correct, but the record of which connections were previously wrong is not shown.
 You have to hold that information in your head across guesses.

 The medal is a signal to anyone reading the share that the result was achieved without that assistance.
-It does not change the color coding of the pyramid itself - the links still reflect which guess confirmed each connection.
+It does not change the color coding of the pyramid itself - the squares still reflect which guess confirmed each connection.
 The medal simply adds context about the conditions the puzzle was solved under.
 Learn more in the Broken Links and Expert Mode article.

 Quick Reference